Arto Annila, Dr., Prof.

 Research interests: Holistic worldview

 Nature is rich but not random in its diversity.
 Also complexity of nature is astounding but not arbitrary.
 We do recognize rules and regularities that we know as laws of physics and chemistry, or those that we refer to as relations in biology, economics, behavioral and social sciences.
 Disciplinary canons are not disconnected from each other but relate via ubiquitous characteristics of nature.
 These are skewed distributions that accumulate along sigmoid growth and decline curves which in turn display mostly as straight lines on log-log plots, i.e., follow power laws.
-These all-embracing commonalities make no distinction between living and non-living, which implies that there is a universal organizing principle.
+These all-embracing commonalities make no distinction between living and non-living or between microscopic and cosmic, which implies that there is a universal organizing principle.
 Hence, while an observation could be interpreted by some specific theory, all observations ought to be understood by the same general tenet.

 The principle of least action was early on thought of as a powerful way to make sense of various complex phenomena as well as of simple matters.
 It says that a difference in energy of any kind will level off in least time.
-The naturalistic tenet assigns energy to everything that exists, and describes all natural processes as least-time consumption of free energy.
+The naturalistic tenet assigns energy to everything that exists, and describes all processes as least-time consumption of free energy.
 The natural principle in the form of an equation of motion reveals that evolution is inherently an intractable, path-dependent process.
 Yet evolution is not a random sequence of events.
-Processes as flows of energy will themselves search by variation and naturally select ways and means, such as species and societies or gadgets and galaxies to consume free energy in the least time.
+Processes as flows of energy will themselves search by variation and select naturally those ways and means, such as species and societies or gadgets and galaxies that will consume free energy in the least time.
 In this way systems step from one state of symmetry to another by either acquiring or expelling at least one quantum of action.
 It is the photon, the basic building block of everything.
 A step down in free energy is an irreversible step forward in time.
 Eventually, when a system attains equilibrium with its surroundings, no new property will emerge and no old one will vanish.
 Only at the free energy minimum stasis systemic dynamics is on stable and computable trajectories.

 Science by submerging to specialties supplies us with detailed information whereas by recognizing universalities it provides us with thorough comprehension.
 Indeed, as our delusions of uniqueness have narrowed, our worldview has widened toward entirety.
 Whatever fallacies still remain will vanish in examinations by the natural principle of least time.
 As apparent from papers below many phenomena, puzzles and paradoxes can be comprehended by this supreme law of nature.